-Wisdom sometimes seems to be a rare commodity.
-It's easy to increase your knowledge or learning, after all: store up some knowledge, gather up book smarts through research, word games, and higher education, and learn how to effectively study and apply your knowledge.
+Wisdom seems to be a rare commodity.
+It's easy to increase your knowledge or learning, after all: store up some knowledge, gather up book smarts through reading and education, and learn how to effectively study and apply your knowledge.
 Wisdom, though, is different: you have to think more deeply to become wise.
 The first step in increasing wisdom—or gaining any at all—is to have a clear definition of what wisdom means to you, and what it means to you.
 In other words, you must have a clear definition of what wisdom actually means, and why it is important to you to develop it.

 A Simple Wisdom Definition

 Wisdom is complex, but you can begin to get an idea of what it is with a simple definition.
 We can define wisdom as the quality of combining experience, knowledge, and good judgment to live well.

 One way to approach the question of "what is wisdom" is to take a look at some synonyms of “wisdom.”
 Here are several to consider: